Topics in This Section

-Head and Neck Cancer, Plastic and Reconstructive Surgery Patient Stories, Osteosarcoma Patient Stories
+Head and Neck Cancer Patient Stories, Plastic and Reconstructive Surgery Patient Stories, Osteosarcoma Patient Stories

 Imagine being 33 years old and going to the dentist because you have pain in your mouth, likely caused by your wisdom teeth.
 So you have all of your wisdom teeth extracted but still have a throbbing pain.
 Your oral surgeon takes an x-ray and sees a bone fragment.
 He takes a biopsy, which is sent to a local lab, but they are unable to make a definitive diagnosis.
 The biopsy is then sent to the Mayo Clinic, where it is determined, 6 weeks later, that you have osteosarcoma - otherwise known as bone cancer, of the jaw.